 Since plugins are optional, and the functionality is available through the interfaces of the core library new plugins can be added to the library as there will be required change in client code.

 Do you have a Jira issue?
-Chances are any change worth doing on the branch has a jira issue
+Chances are any change worth doing on the branch has a Jira issue.
+If not, create one.

 Do the full maven cycle of maven build, maven createRelease